isitsamgallon/Ashen-Campaign/content/Books, Documents & Artefacts/The Unbroken Coin - A Tale of Two Brothers.md

 **Chapter One: The Lady and the Mystery**

 The halls of Morak Hold echoed with the sturdy rhythm of dwarven life—a symphony of hammer strikes, mining chants, and hearty laughter that sang of tradition and endurance.
-At the heart of this grand estate stood the Lady of Morak, a noble dwarf whose radiant grace and unshakable resolve set her apart.
+At the heart of this grand estate stood the [[Lady of Morak]], a noble dwarf whose radiant grace and unshakable resolve set her apart.
 She was a paragon of her kind, though whispers followed her like shadows.

 The whispers grew louder one moonlit evening when, from her chambers, came the first cries of not one, but two infants.
 Servants who dared to peek saw babes unlike any the Hold had known.
 Their features shifted subtly even as they slept, their faces like reflections on rippling water.